 It also shows you all the scales you’re gonna need for improvising, divided into positions that are easier to memorize, so even if you’re new to the whole world of lead guitar – it got you covered.

 *On an iPhone, make sure to close the Jam Tracks app after you run it, since it has a bug that makes it keep running in the background and draining the battery.

-If you're really interested in taking your music skills to the next level and you're willing to spend at least 5-10 minutes a day doing some ear training, I tried many apps and this is the one I'm seeing the most progress with by far, since it has a fresh approach for one of the key building blocks of ear training as a whole.
+If you’re really interested in taking your music skills to the next level and you’re willing to spend at least 5-10 minutes a day doing some ear training, (I suggest doing that at least on certain “boost periods” of a couple of weeks) I tried many apps and this is the one I’m seeing the most progress with by far, since it has a fresh approach for one of the key building blocks of ear training as a whole.

 Instead of focusing on intervals (which is super important as well, and you’ll learn it in the other apps featured below) – It focuses on learning to correctly identify the different scale degrees in the context of a song.
 For example – how the fifth degree of the scale (“The V”) sounds like.
 As a result, you can identify specific notes in the context of real music – where it matters the most.
 The app also tracks your progress and improvement with detailed stats.